 The Weirdest Statues And Sculptures From Around The World

-Think about all of the cities and places that you’ve visited in the past.
+Think about all the cities and places that you’ve visited in the past.
 Besides the significant moments with your friends and family, what else do you remember?
 Sometimes the monuments, landmarks, and statues that you saw are the most memorable.
 Especially when they are the weirdest statues and sculptures that you’ve ever seen.

 What did you think about our list of the world’s weirdest statues?
 Did we miss any?
 Let us know in the comments.